lacoseismic/nshmp-haz/docs/pages/Site-Specification.md

 ways.
 Examples of the file formats described below are available in the resource directory:
 [`etc/nshm`](../../etc/nshm/README.md).

-__Note on Coordinates:__ *nshmp-haz-v2* supports longitude and latitude values in the closed ranges `[-360° ‥ 360°]` and `[-90° ‥ 90°]`.
+__Note on Coordinates:__ *nshmp-haz* supports longitude and latitude values in the closed ranges `[-360° ‥ 360°]` and `[-90° ‥ 90°]`.
 Note, however, that mixing site and/or source
 coordinates across the antimeridian (the -180° to 180° transition) will yield unexpected results.
 For Pacific models and calculations, always use positive or negative longitudes exclusively.

 ## Site String

-For the case of running a single site of interest, most *nshmp-haz-v2* programs accept a comma-delimited string of the form: `name,lon,lat[,vs30,vsInf[,z1p0,z2p5]]`, where `vs30`, `vsInf`, `z1p0`, and `z2p5` are optional.
+For the case of running a single site of interest, most *nshmp-haz* programs accept a comma-delimited string of the form: `name,lon,lat[,vs30,vsInf[,z1p0,z2p5]]`, where `vs30`, `vsInf`, `z1p0`, and `z2p5` are optional.
 Note that if `vs30` is supplied, so too must `vsInf`.
 Likewise if `z1p0` is supplied, so too must `z2p5`.
 If the string contains any spaces, escape them or wrap the